Qiskit/qiskit-metapackage/docs/the_elements.rst

    which maps the outcomes (possible random due to the fundamental nature of quantum systems) to classical registers which can be efficiently represented.

-`Schedule <autodoc/qiskit.pulse.html>`__
+`Pulse Schedule <autodoc/qiskit.pulse.html>`__
-   A quantum schedule is set of pulses which are sent to a quantum experiment that are applied to a channel (experimental input line).
+   A pulse schedule is set of pulses which are sent to a quantum experiment that are applied to a channel (experimental input line).
 This is a lower level than circuits and requires each gate in the circuit to be  represented as a set of pulses.
 At this leavel the experiments can be designed to reduce errors (dynamical decoupling, error mitigation, and optimal pulse shapes).